nazrulislambhat/mehandibysana/backend/src/admin/README.md

 You can extend the Medusa Admin to add widgets and new pages.
 Your customizations interact with API routes to provide merchants with custom functionalities.

-> Learn more about Admin Extensions in [this documentation](https://docs.medusajs.com/learn/fundamentals/admin).

 ## Example: Create a Widget

 A widget is a React component that can be injected into an existing page in the admin dashboard.